 CI: What advice would you have for someone reading about you and your sponsored children, and considering sponsorship?

 DW: Children Incorporated is extremely responsive.
-They welcome inquires, pass along concerns, and are willing for me to get more personally involved with the needs of the children.
+They welcome inquiries, pass along concerns and are willing for me to get more personally involved with the needs of the children.
 I am very happy being associated with Children Incorporated, and I feel that the organization has a great history, and every dollar goes to the direct needs of the child.

 * Names changed for children’s protection.